 Nkiru Okammor, MS, RN

 Prior to joining I-MPACT in 2016, Nkiru has been a nurse since 2003.
 Her nursing background includes experience in general medicine, pulmonary, telemetry, and had worked in different healthcare settings - nursing homes, home care, and in-patient settings.
 She worked as a nurse educator; involved in nursing leadership, different patient safety, process, and quality improvement initiatives and projects.
 She brings her experience in nursing, patient care and safety, quality and process improvement, project and data management, and data quality maintenance to the table.
-She received two associate degrees in Nursing and Science from Medgar Evers College, NY; Bachelor in Nursing from SUNY Downstate, NY and her Masters in Nursing Business and Health System (with concentration in quality and patient safety) from University of Michigan.
+She received two associate degrees in Nursing and Science from Medgar Evers College, NY; Bachelor in Nursing from SUNY Downstate, NY and her Masters in Nursing Business and Health System (with concentration in quality and patient safety) from the University of Michigan.